MarcelloLins/WebCrawling101/README.md

 # Web Crawling 101 - On Going Project

+Wondering what this is all about?
+Take 2 minutes to read our short [Open Code, Open Data Manifesto].

 This project is structured to work as a series of classes focused on bootstrapping your data-mining / web-crawling knowledge.
 Some of the topics that are covered here: